raulpg1/raspberry_video_surveillance/README.md

-# Python code for Raspberry Pi 3 b with OpenCV for video surveillance with an USB camera.
+# Python code for Raspberry Pi 3 b with OpenCV for video surveillance with USB camera.

 I have used OpenCV library to create the videos.